 - The Cosmere is divided into multiple worlds, created and ruled by the holders of shards of a dead god.
 Each world has its own series, and Hoid has shown up in nearly all of them.
 It's unclear exactly what his agenda is, but we do know that he's very old, very powerful, and usually aids the heroes from the shadows.

 - Kamen Rider Decade has this as a major plot point.
 The previous seasons are revealed as parallel worlds that are merging into one, thus leading everyone of them to destruction, so it's up to the titular hero to journey to each one and destroy them.
 He even arrived in the World Of Shinkenger on one occasion.
 The reason being Decade normally travels to Rider Worlds, and there aren't any Kamen Riders normally in that world until Diend went there, implying there's even more universes than just the Rider Worlds, but only the Rider Worlds are at risk.

 - Sliders is a series based on this trope, although in the beginning the characters were travelling uncontrollably.

-- Jefferson aka the Mad Hatter from Once Upon a Time.
-His hat is one of very, very few ways to travel between the different worlds that make up the series' universe.
+- Jefferson aka the Mad Hatter, via his hat.
 When his hat is taken from him, he grows a little bit mad trying to make one that replicates its abilities.

 - Tessa from Red Earth is a sorcerologist (one who employs magic in everyday studies to discern the properties of the universe; she's more or less a witch, though).
 Her knowledge on a wide variety of subject matter in both her home series and various crossovers imply that she frequently treks across the multiverse to broaden her horizons and learn as much as she possibly can.